 Southeast Asia abounds with spectacular diving and snorkeling spots and Indonesia’s Raja Ampat arguably tops the all-star list, with its fine white-sand beaches, hidden lagoons and impressive diversity of marine life and coral reef systems.

 The quantity and variety of marine life here is so astounding, in fact, that scientists have described Raja Ampat as a biological hotspot.
 They believe its reef systems restock reefs throughout the South Pacific and Indian Oceans.

 Armed with your mask, snorkel and fins, you’ll have free rein to explore Raja Ampat’s blue-water mangroves and a marine area that boasts over a thousand species of reef fish, hundreds of species of coral reef, several types of sea turtles and majestic manta rays.

 5. Tofo Beach, Inhambane, Mozambique

-The southeast African country of Mozambique offers plenty of superb snorkelling spots along its pristine Indian Ocean coastline.
-Here, warm turquoise waters, which lap dune-fringed beaches, abound with shoals of colourful fish and well-preserved corals.
+The southeast African country of Mozambique offers plenty of superb snorkeling spots along its pristine Indian Ocean coastline.
+Here, warm turquoise waters, which lap dune-fringed beaches, abound with shoals of colorful fish and well-preserved corals.

 The waters off Tofo Beach, in the southern province of Inhambane, are particularly rich in marine biodiversity and most famous for their large whale shark population.
-It’s one of the few places on the planet where these gentle giants can be found year-round.
+It’s one of the few places on the planet where gentle whale sharks can be found year-round.

 Manta rays also grace these waters, along with sea turtles and dolphins.
 Add in the fact humpback whales stop by between June and October, and you’ll be adding Mozambique to your snorkel bucket list.